 Temperature control

 Beneficial effects of Mg supplementation has been well established for mother and fetal development and for the baby at birth.
 This also applies to babies’ first months when SIDS often strikes.
 One of the possible causes of SIDS is thermoregulation.² Temperature control is critical in the baby’s early stages of life.
 If the child is deficient in Mg gained from a deficient mother, this regulation can be compromised.
 Why is this?
-Mg is known to be a babyoverheatingregulator of temperature in the human body.
+Mg is known to be a regulator of temperature in the human body.
 If you want to take your baby’s temperature, use the area directly under the joint where the arm connects to the shoulder, known as the axilla.
 The acceptable axilla temperature range is 36.7 – 37.3°C. (98.06 – 99.14ºF).

 Reducing the risks